ben-allen/locale-extensions/README.md

 Nevertheless, if our hypothetical student were able to send this particular set of preferences to web sites, they likely could not be used to individuate them.
 After all, those preferences are common across Europe and much of the globe, and so it is likely that there are sufficient other users who share our hypothetical student's preferences that none of the members of this group can be distinguished from any other in the group through inspection of these preferences.

 As our aim is to improve content localization, we can safely ignore highly idiosyncratic settings.
-For example, if a user's preferences as read from the operating system can be described by the locale extension string 'u-ca-dangi-hc-h11-mu-kelvin', meaning "give me the traditional Korean calendar, a clock that runs from 0 to 11, and temperatures in Kelvin," allowing servers to see those preferences would immediately make that user individually identifiable.
+For example, if a user's preferences as read from the operating system can be described by the locale extension string 'u-ca-dangi-hc-h11-mu-kelvin', meaning "give me the traditional Korean calendar, a clock that runs from 0 to 11, and temperatures in Kelvin", allowing servers to see those preferences would immediately make that user individually identifiable.
 Fortunately, there is no internationalization-related reason that we should accommodate that very rare combination of settings, and so we can safely disallow it.

 #### Why not -u-rg?